MicrosoftDocs/query-docs/query-languages/dax/calculatetable-function-dax.md

 #### Filter modifier functions

-Filter modification functions allow you to do more than simply add filters.
+Filter modifier functions allow you to do more than simply add filters.
 They provide you with additional control when modifying filter context.

 |Function|Purpose|
 |--------|--------------|